Alec13355/EITL/src/content/blog/what-is-a-landing-zone/index.md

 With the rise of artificial intelligence and generative AI workloads, the same rigorous landing-zone mindset remains highly relevant.
 The team at Microsoft Azure has published the AI Landing Zones reference architecture (on GitHub) which is described as:

-> "a secure, resilient and scalable reference architecture and reference implementation … to deploy secure and resilient AI Apps & Agents solutions in Azure."
+> a secure, resilient and scalable reference architecture and reference implementation … to deploy secure and resilient AI Apps & Agents solutions in Azure.

 Specifically: